-Effective time management skills are important for everyone whether they are in business or not and the tips below will help you improve and better manage your time and reduce stress.
+Effective time management skills are essential for everyone whether they are in business or not and the tips below will help you improve and better manage your time and reduce stress.

-There are so many activities that need to be achieved each day that one can get overwhelmed.
+There are so many activities that you need to achieve each day that one can get overwhelmed.
 There are techniques, exercises, software, coaching and courses available to help aid decision making.

 Effective Time Management - Introduction

-In today's stressful world it can sometimes be difficult to understand exactly what to do next.
-At home there are the pressures of having enough cash to pay the bills and entertain the children and at work increasing pressures of simply staying in business can often send your mind into overdrive and be working on the wrong activities that don't bring your overall goals and objectives any closer to being realised.
+In today's stressful world with so much going on, it can sometimes be difficult to understand precisely what you need to do next.
+At your home, there are the pressures of having enough cash to pay the bills and entertain the children.
+At work increasing pressures of merely staying in business can often send your mind into overdrive and then working on activities that don't bring your overall goals and objectives any closer to being realised.

 There are a couple of rules and ideas in life that could help you concentrate on only those things that are going to make a difference:

-With most activities it's best to leave them be once the bulk of the work is complete.
-People say that 80% is good enough and this is true - the amount of effort to bring something that's 80% correct to being 90% or 95% correct is immense and not worth it (when you could be doing something else).
+With most activities, it's best to leave them be once the bulk of the work is complete.
+People say that 80% is good enough and this is true.
+The amount of effort to bring something that's 80% ready to be 90% or 95% suitable is immense and not worth it (when you could be doing something else).

-If you can put a hourly price on your time why would you be doing filing work or other mundane tasks when you could be outsourcing them so you can spend your time with your skills on something else?
+If you can put an hourly price on your time why would you be doing filing work or other mundane tasks when you could be outsourcing activities to a virtual office so you can spend your time with your skills on something else?

 Time Management Skills & Techniques